Terence21/Terence21/README.md

 I'm currently working on:
 - Full stack Movie reccomendation application using The Movie Database API
-- Presentation helper application using modern jetpack APIs
+- Presentation helper application using modern jetpack APIs and sensors